Amory, Mississippi: 2023 tornado

 On the evening of Friday, March 24, 2023, Amory was struck by a fast-moving EF3 tornado, resulting in significant residential damage, as well as multiple injuries and two fatalities.
-At Amory High School, cameras caught the tornado damaging the building, ripping the roof off the building and flying debris impacted the schools' athletic facility.
+At the Amory High School, cameras caught the tornado damaging the building, ripping the roof off the building, and flying debris impacted the schools' athletic facility.
 The same tornado also impacted Egypt prior, and Wren thereafter.

 Geography

 Amory is in northern Monroe County, on the east side of the valley of the Tombigbee River.
 The Tennessee–Tombigbee Waterway forms the northwestern border of the city.

 U.S. Route 278 passes through the south side of the city as Sixth Avenue, leading west 8 mi the US 45 freeway and southeast 22 mi to Sulligent, Alabama.
 Okolona, Mississippi, is 15 mi to the west via US 278 and Mississippi Highway 41.
 State Highway 25 passes through Amory as Main Street, leading north 26 mi to Fulton and south 16 mi to Aberdeen, the Monroe county seat.
-State Highway 6 leads northwest from Amory 11 mi to Nettleton and 26 mi to Tupelo.
+State Highway 6 leads northwest from Amory 11 mi to Nettleton and 26 mi to Tupelo, crossing the Tennessee–Tombigbee Waterway over a span known locally as the "Singing Bridge" due to the distinct musical humming sound the bridge produces as vehicles drive across it.

 According to the U.S. Census Bureau, Amory has a total area of 13.1 sqmi, of which 12.5 sqmi are land and 0.6 sqmi, or 4.63%, are water.
 Amory Lock on the Tennessee–Tombigbee Waterway and part of its upstream pool are along the northern edge of the city.